| Title: | Bayesian Methods for Change Point Analysis |

 parameter of the generic method. |

-The function returns a ggplot object representing the time series or the survival functions colored according to the final partition.
+The function returns a ggplot object representing the time series or the epidemic diffusions colored according to the final partition.

-method plots the estimates change points estimated through the salso algorithm, for a DetectCpObj
+The plot method plots the estimated change points estimated through the salso algorithm, for a DetectCpObj class object.

 x |